 Honours graduates can apply to further postgraduate studies in health psychology, clinical psychology, or organisational and human factors psychology.
 However, an honours degree will also give you a competitive edge in a wide variety of human-centred professions.
 You could become a social psychologist, doing large-scale research to change the way we go about our lives.
 You might work in community services with people of all ages and backgrounds.
 Perhaps you’ll move into market research and advertising.

 Applications to this program must be addressed directly to the Faculty of Health and Medical Sciences via application form.
 Please refer to Entry Requirements below.

 Choose your applicant type to view the relevant admissions information for this program.

 I am a:

-Intake February.
+SATAC Code 3BH020 Intake February.
 Enquiries Future Students team Higher Education Study Graduate entry only.
 Applicants must have completed an undergraduate degree (or equivalent) from an approved university (less than 10 years old).
 The undergraduate degree must be equivalent to an Australian Psychological Accreditation Council (APAC) accredited three year major sequence of study in Psychology.
 For information on accrediation please see: http://www.psychologycouncil.org.au/faqs/ Applicants will be ranked for an offer based on academic performance of psychology courses taken at Level II and Level III.
-The formula used to calculate this weighted average score is as follows: Weighted Average = (Level II Psychology courses x 40% weighting) + (Level III Psychology courses x 60% weighting) Quotas apply.
-Other Entry PathwaysContact the Faculty: http://health.adelaide.edu.au/our-research/honours-and-higher-degrees-by-research
+The formula used to calculate this weighted average score is as follows: Weighted Average = (Level II Psychology courses x 50% weighting) + (Level III Psychology courses x 50% weighting) Quotas apply.
+Other Entry PathwaysSATAC Code: 3BH020Apply now via SATAC at https://satac.edu.au/pages/postgraduate-apply

 English Language Requirements